How it works

 How does the 5% discount work?
 The five percent discount is part of the dollars-to-BerkShares exchange rate, not a discount given at the point-of-sale.
 That 5% doesn't "go" anywhere - no one is making a percentage on BerkShares transactions.
 To explain more clearly, let's follow 100 BerkShares through a common transaction: One day, you decide to go out for a nice dinner.

 You start by going to the bank to exchange some dollars for BerkShares.
 The 95 federal dollars that you bring in turn into 100 BerkShares upon exchange.
 When you go to dinner that night, the total cost comes to $100.
 The restaurant accepts BerkShares in full, so you pay entirely in BerkShares.
-At this point you have spent 95 federal dollars and received a $100 meal - a five percent discount for you.
+At this point, you have spent 95 federal dollars and received a $100 meal - a five percent discount for you.

 The owner of the restaurant now has 100 BerkShares.
-He or she can either spend them with another vendor that accepts BerkShares (in which case the 100 BerkShares will buy $100-worth of goods or services) or the restaurant owner can decide to return the BerkShares to the bank.
+They can either spend them with another vendor that accepts BerkShares (in which case the 100 BerkShares will buy $100-worth of goods or services) or the restaurant owner can decide to return the BerkShares to the bank.
 If they bring the BerkShares back to the bank, the banker deposits the 100 BerkShares you spent on dinner and gives the restaurant owner $95 federal dollars (the same amount you originally brought to the bank).

 The end result?
 When you go to the bank to get BerkShares you immediately receive a 5% boost in buying power.
 If the business owner who accepts BerkShares spends the local currency you have spent then you have received a discount but the business has not given a discount!
 If the business owner decides to go back to the bank with your BerkShares you have received a discount and the business has given a discount.
 They have also distinguished themselves as a locally owned business committed to other local businesses, and they have gained a loyal customer!